kevintpeng/Learn-Something-Every-Day/Production-Engineering/Data-Stores/Indexing.md

 ### Non-clustered
 Physical order of rows is not preserved, but the index specifies logical ordering
 - indexed columns are typically non-primary keys, used for JOIN, WHERE and ORDER BY
-- index tree holds index keys in sorted order, with pointers to the records
+- index tree holds index keys in sorted order, with pointers to the records (page in page organized or row offset in file organized)
 - more scalable, but reduced read speeds

 ### Clustered